 Fuchsia boliviana is characterised by attractive tubular red flowers in late summer followed by small red fruits.
 This species Fuchsia is fast growing and will reach nearly 2m and grows well in semi shade in a humus rich moist but well drained soil.

-Fuchsia boliviana ‘Alba’ differs in that its flowers are white with a red tip.
-Both Fuchsia boliviana and Fuchsia boliviana ‘Alba’ can be pruned back heavily in autumn after flowering and will reshoot quickly.
+F. boliviana ‘Alba’ differs in that its flowers are white with a red tip.
+Both F. boliviana and Fuchsia boliviana ‘Alba’ can be pruned back heavily in autumn after flowering and will reshoot quickly.

 Also look for the desirable F. boliviano Luxurians.